section-engineering-education/engineering-education/articles/getting-started-with-browser-sync/index.md

 ### Server & Proxy Server

-_A server_ is a software or hardware device that accepts and responds to requests made over a network.
+A server is a software or hardware device that accepts and responds to requests made over a network.

 On the Internet, the term "server" commonly refers to the system that receives requests for web files or data and sends those files back to the client (your computer).
-Since your project is yet to be hosted on a live server (internet).
-In this regard, your computer serves as a local server that receives requests and fetches your web files.
+Since your project is yet to be hosted on a live server (thus accessible over the internet), your computer serves as a local server that receives requests and fetches your web files.

-A _Proxy Server_ acts as the gateway between you and the internet.
+A [proxy server](https://www.varonis.com/blog/what-is-a-proxy-server/) acts as the gateway between you and the internet.
 It’s an intermediary server separating end users from the websites they browse.
-[Read-more](https://www.varonis.com/blog/what-is-a-proxy-server/)

 If you look back at your previous command, it sounds like this: hey _browser-sync_ please _start_ a _server_ in this _directory_ and make a request for all the _files_ for me.
 If I make any changes, update it and show me how it looks like :smile:

 ***Next Step***

-The image below has a "\*\*/*\*" instead of the single asterisk "\*" used in the first command, the reason is: When next you want to work on your project after the first time, you will have to use this command ```browser-sync start --server --directory --files "**/*"``` to start the Browser-sync.
+The image below has a "\*\*/*\*" instead of the single asterisk "\*" used in the first command, the reason is: When you next want to work on your project, you will have to use this command ```browser-sync start --server --directory --files "**/*"``` to start a Browser-sync server.

 ![Watching-over-your-files-again](/engineering-education/getting-started-with-browser-sync/watching-files.png)

 Did you notice that each URL has both internal and external URLs?
 The internal URL will be used to access the project in your browser, while the external URL will be used to access the project on an external device.
-That is the power of Browser-sync.
+That's one of the best features of Browser-sync.

 Your files are ready and have been served.
-After the above command, the next interface you will see is similar to the one below
+After the above command, the next interface you will see is similar to the one below:

 ![running-browser-sync](/engineering-education/getting-started-with-browser-sync/final-interface.png)